 - 1.1 Fire is a hazard in any part of the premises.
-Its consequences include the threat to the lives of the building users, damage to or loss of property and severe interruption to normal school activities or opportunities. - 1.2 Managing the risk of fire demands fire safety precautions based on a combination of appropriate prevention and protection measures depending upon building use and occupancy, the inherent fire risks and the legal obligations laid on King Edward's School. - 1.3 This Fire Safety Plan applies to all premises which are to any extent under the control of King Edward's School.
+Its consequences include the threat to the lives of the building users, damage to or loss of property and severe interruption to normal school activities or opportunities. - 1.2 Managing the risk of fire demands fire safety precautions based on a combination of appropriate prevention and protection measures depending upon building use and occupancy, the inherent fire risks and the legal obligations laid on King Edward VI High School for Girls (KEHS) and King Edward's School (KES). - 1.3 This Fire Safety Plan applies to all premises which are to any extent under the control of KEHS/KES.
 Its requirements extend to all persons at those premises including students, staff, visitors and contractors whether permanently or temporarily engaged. - 1.4 Where premises are jointly occupied or share control of premises with other employers then the arrangements for fire safety and maintenance will be coordinated, communicated and documented.
 In these premises the fire safety arrangements and procedures of the principal or host occupier shall apply or local variations agreed by all relevant parties and relevant persons. - 1.5 This fire safety plan applies to all other staff working in the school employed by any other employer, such as agency staff.
-In this respect other staff will comply with these relevant fire safety arrangements and policy. - 1.6 King Edward's School will, so far as is reasonably practicable, and in accordance with legal obligations and standards, in respect of every premises to: - provide and maintain passive and active fire prevention, protection and measures according to the purpose or use of the building, the numbers of occupants and the activities or processes undertaken therein; - provide comprehensible and relevant information to staff and others, through the provision and availability of emergency instructions or fire safety plans and the risks identified by relevant risk assessments; - provide a programme of fire safety training;
+In this respect other staff will comply with these relevant fire safety arrangements and policy. - 1.6 KEHS/KES will, so far as is reasonably practicable, and in accordance with legal obligations and standards, in respect of every premises to: - provide and maintain passive and active fire prevention, protection and measures according to the purpose or use of the building, the numbers of occupants and the activities or processes undertaken therein; - provide comprehensible and relevant information to staff and others, through the provision and availability of emergency instructions or fire safety plans and the risks identified by relevant risk assessments; - provide a programme of fire safety training;